 Kris came to Taggart, Rimes & Graham with over a decade of experience litigating cases throughout the state.
 Prior to joining Taggart, Rimes & Graham, he practiced with a large metro-area firm and, prior to that, with the largest firm in the Mississippi Delta.

 Kris focuses his practice on litigation, along with a mix of complex commercial and regulatory work.
 He holds a current pilot’s license for both land and sea, and is a member of AUVSI, the Lawyer Pilots Bar Association and the International Air & Transportation Safety Bar Association.
 A frequent speaker on unmanned systems law, he leads the firm’s UAS practice group.
 Kris was the first attorney in Mississippi to obtain a 333 exemption for commercial UAS operations, the first to obtain approval for commercial operations in Class C airspace, and the first to obtain a Blanket Area Public Safety Agency COA.
 Kris has helped multiple commercial entities navigate the process of beginning flight operations, from selection of a mission-appropriate UAS platform to gaining approval for flights in controlled airspace.
 Additionally, he counsels new operators on liability exposure and insurance coverage, drafting internal policies and procedures, privacy best practices and training.
 In the public realm, both state and federal government agencies have sought out Kris for assistance in developing and implementing UAS programs.
-Kris currently serves as the Director of Public Sector UAV Initiatives with Open Technology Center at the Camp Shelby Joint Forces Training Center.
+Kris currently serves as a disaster reservist with the Mississippi Emergency Management Agency and acts as adviser to their UAS program.

 Kris has worked with policymakers to develop common sense UAS regulations and has acted as an advocate/educator for UAS technologies for many years.
 As a commercial UAS pilot, Kris has performed flights in support of real estate, motion picture, education, agriculture and government clients.
 He lends a unique perspective to any UAS policy discussion and has firsthand knowledge of the practical effect of regulations on current commercial and public operations.